Ilusion9/player-activity-sm/README.md

 # Commands
 ```
-sm_activity - will show the player's activity on the server
+sm_activity - show the player's activity on the server
-sm_time - same as sm_activity
+sm_activityof <steamid> - show this steamid's activity on the server
 ```

 # Example of output